kubernetes/enhancements/keps/sig-api-machinery/3716-webhook-predicates/README.md

 #### Security

-**Risk: Attacker adds or changes a predicate to weaken an admission policy.**
+**Risk: Attacker adds or changes a match condition to weaken an admission policy.**

 This is does not represent a new threat, as doing so would require update access to the admission registration object, and with that permission an attacker could already disable the policy through manipulating match rules, namespace selector, or object selector (or reroute the webhook entirely).

-**Risk: Logic error in predicate expression.**
+**Risk: Logic error in match condition expression.**

-Currently the predicate conditions must be encoded in the webhook backend itself.
+Currently the match conditions must be encoded in the webhook backend itself.
 Moving the logic into a CEL expression does not materially increase the risk of a logic bug.

 #### Debugability

-We do not normally log, audit, or emit an event when a webhook is out-of-scope for a request, and the same will _mostly_ be true for predicates.
+We do not normally log, audit, or emit an event when a webhook is out-of-scope for a request, and the same will _mostly_ be true for match conditions.

-At [log level V(5)](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-instrumentation/logging.md#what-method-to-use), we will emit a log when a request that would otherwise be in-scope for a webhook is excluded for a non-matching predicate.
+At [log level V(5)](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-instrumentation/logging.md#what-method-to-use), we will emit a log when a request that would otherwise be in-scope for a webhook is excluded for a non-matching match condition.

-Short of increasing log verbosity, the recommended debug strategy is to capture or reproduce a relevant AdmissionRequest (for example, in a non-prod cluster disable all predicates and log the requests from a webhook).
-Then, manually test the predicates against the request, and iterate as necessary.
+Short of increasing log verbosity, the recommended debug strategy is to capture or reproduce a relevant AdmissionRequest (for example, in a non-prod cluster disable all match conditions and log the requests from a webhook).
+Then, manually test the match conditions against the request, and iterate as necessary.

 #### Performance

 The CEL expression evaluation will leverage the same [Resource Constraints](https://github.com/kubernetes/enhancements/tree/master/keps/sig-api-machinery/2876-crd-validation-expression-language#resource-constraints) used by CEL CRD Validation & CEL Admission Control.
-All the predicates for a given webhook will share the same resource budget.
+All the match conditions for a given webhook will share the same resource budget.

 <<[UNRESOLVED resource constraints ]>>